devOpifex/litter/docs/README.md

 This project implements something similar for shiny by allowing users to create inputs that, instead of <code>inputId</code>, take a <code>name</code> argument which <strong>can be shared by multiple inputs</strong>.
-This makes it is possible to sensibly dynamically generate inputs in R.
+This makes it possible to sensibly dynamically generate inputs in R as each input <strong>does not</strong> need its corresponding observer.

-You can see a small explanation/example with <code>gallery()</code>.
+You can see a small explanation/example with <code>litter::gallery()</code>.